Raidenluke07/Raidenluke07/README.md

 ### Hi there 👋 raiden luke
- - 🌱 I’m currently learning AI and DATA SCIENCE
+ - 🌱Software developer (JAVA)

- - 📫 How to reach me: raidenluke.b.2020.ad@ritchennai.edu.in
+ - 📫 How to reach me: raidenluke.b@gmail.com

 - 🚀 Join me as I navigate through the fascinating world of algorithms, machine learning models, and data insights.